-The Transportation, Distribution and Logistics Career Cluster focuses on careers in planning, management, and movement the planning and movement of the planning and the plannin materials, and goods by road, pipeline, air, rail, and water.
-It also includes related professional support servicestsausposttation infrastructure planning and management, logistics services, mobile equipment and facility maintenance.
+The Transportation, Distribution, and Logistics Career Cluster focuses on careers in planning, management, and movement of people, materials, and goods by road, pipeline, air, rail, and water.
+It also includes related professional support services such astransportation infrastructure planning and management, logistics services, mobile equipment and facility maintenance.